n/a

 Problem-Solving Question Strategies

 Data sufficiency and problem-solving questions are two of the most challenging types of questions that you will encounter on the GMAT.
-In this section, we will discuss some GMAT quants exam strategies that you can use to approach these types of questions effectively.
+In this section, we will discuss some GMAT quant exam strategies that you can use to approach these types of questions effectively.

 When tackling problem-solving questions in the GMAT Quantitative Reasoning section, it's helpful to keep a few strategies in mind: